computergrrl/NewRelic_CodeChallenge/README.md

-# New Relic Code Challenge
+# Python Put/Fetch CLI Tool

 ## Objective: To build a command line tool for storing and fetching values.
 The tool must open an interactive session that accepts _put_, _fetch_, and _exit_ commands.